craigalix/python-parallel-programming/README.md

 Benchmark:
 - Standard = 44 seconds
-- Multi Processing = 8.8 seconds
+- Multi Processing = 8.8 seconds (more sutable for cpu bound tasks)
-- Multi Threading = 3.3 seconds
+- Multi Threading = 3.3 seconds (can cause problems, dead lock, race condition, overhead of threads)
-- Asyncio = 3.3 seconds
+- Asyncio = 3.3 seconds (single thread, where code decides when to leave a task on a single thread)